Garlic Butter Noodles (4-Min Sauce, Simple Ingredients)

 Spices:

-• ½ teaspoon chili flakes if you don’t like it spicy, use ⅓ teaspoon—or swap with ground black pepper
+• ½ teaspoon chili flakes (use less for a mild version, or swap with ground black pepper)

 • 1 tablespoon finely chopped parsley